 When you’re a passenger in another person’s car, or on their motorcycle, you’re putting your trust and safety in their hands.
 No matter how careful they are and how safely they drive, accidents can still happen.
 If you’re injured in an accident while a passenger in someone else’s vehicle, their insurance company is representing the driver, not you.
 As a passenger, you have the right to hire your own attorney to seek compensation for your injuries.

-At the Law Offices of Steven T. Snow, we represent people throughout Cape Cod and Southeastern Massachusetts who have suffered injuries as a passenger in a car, truck, motorcycle or boating accident.
-With more than 25 years of experience in representing people who’ve been injured in an accident while being a passenger, Attorney Steven Snow has developed a well-earned reputation as a fierce advocate for his clients.
+At the Snow Law Firm, we represent people throughout Cape Cod and Southeastern Massachusetts who have suffered injuries as a passenger in a car, truck, motorcycle or boating accident.
+With more than 30 years of experience in representing people who’ve been injured in an accident while being a passenger, Attorney Steven Snow has developed a well-earned reputation as a fierce advocate for his clients.

 Because there are so many options available to a passenger when pursuing compensation in bodily injury or personal injury claims, it’s critical that you work with an attorney who is experienced specifically in this type case.
 Our Cape Cod law firm will assist you with each step and help you make sure you’re making the right decisions for both your immediate and long-term future.